 Manufacturing companies, regardless of size, typically have a significant investment in capital assets.
 Regardless of what it is they produce, specialized machinery, tools, equipment, vehicles, etc., are used in daily operations.
 This is in addition to the everyday office equipment (furniture, IT equipment, etc.) used to run the business.

-In both cases, the goal is to get an accurate inventory of their capital assets and reconcile their fixed asset register.
+The goal is to have an accurate accounting and reporting of fixed assets.
+This is important from both a financial as well as an operational view. and is accomplished via establishing an accurate baseline inventory of their capital assets and reconciliation of their fixed asset register.
 Further, they are looking for a means to track their capital equipment, including additions, changes/moves, and disposals.

-While privately held organizations do not face the same mandates, they are concerned with understanding their overall investment in capital assets for various reasons, such as; property taxes, insurance, and improved utilization (to name a few).
+While privately held organizations do not face the same mandates, they are concerned with understanding their overall investment in capital assets for various reasons, such as; property taxes, insurance, and improved utilization.

 The most common problem we find, across the board, is that the fixed asset register reflects various high value assets that are no longer in the organizations possession.
 These are commonly known as Ghost Assets.
 This can amount to hundreds of thousands of dollars in equipment on the FAR that have been retired and disposed of for years.